The Pacifism of Jesus

 Some want to use the following verse to justify the purchase of weapons:

 “…Then He said to them, “But now, he who has a money bag, let him take it, and likewise a knapsack; and he who has no sword, let him sell his garment and buy one…” (Luke 22:35-38).
-It is clear that Jesus is not commanding his disciples to arm themselves here.
+Jesus is not commanding his disciples to arm themselves here.
 Two swords are enough, He answers.
-He later condemned the use of a sword when Peter cuts off the ear of the high priest’s servant (Luke 22: 49-51) “…“Put your sword in its place, for all who take the sword will perish by the sword.”
-(Matt.
+He later condemned the use of a sword when Peter cuts off the ear of the high priest’s servant (Luke 22: 49-51).
+“Put your sword in its place, for all who take the sword will perish by the sword” (Matt.
 26:52).
-Jesus is hence very practical, two swords are enough, for self-protection, but do not prepare and go and make for war.
+Jesus is very practical, two swords are enough, for self-protection, but do not prepare and go and make for war.

 Hacksaw Ridge

-There is the extraordinary true story of the conscientious objector Desmond T. Doss who, without firing a single shot, rescued 75 men in Okinawa during the bloodiest battle of World War II.
-He believed that the war was justified, but also that killing was still wrong.
-He was the only American soldier in World War II who fought on the frontlines without a weapon.
-As a physician, Doss single-handedly evacuated the wounded near the enemy’s territory – he defied the enemy’s gunfire and risked his own life.
-He was the first conscientious objector ever to receive the Congressional Medal of Honor.
+An extraordinary true story is that of Desmond T. Doss, a conscientious objector who, without firing a single shot, saved 75 men during the brutal Battle of Okinawa in World War II.
+Although he believed the war was just, he held firm to his conviction that killing was wrong.
+Doss became the only American soldier in World War II to serve on the frontlines without a weapon.
+As a medic, he repeatedly risked his life to evacuate wounded soldiers from enemy territory, braving relentless gunfire.
+His courage and commitment to his beliefs earned him the Congressional Medal of Honor, making him the first conscientious objector in history to receive this honor.
 [1]

 Jesus Preaches & Lives Pacifism Very Clearly